michaelcourcy/kasten-splunk/readme.md

 ![cpouthier counter graph](./cpouthier-counter-graph.png)

-This is because the function `increase` in splunk is for monotonic counter but one successful backup was retired and the counter decrease at around 15:00 from 3 to 2.
+This is because the function `increase` is for monotonic counter but one successful backup was retired and the counter decrease at around 15:00 from 3 to 2.
 Counter are not supposed to decrease and prometheus see it as counter reset, it assumes a reset to 0 (e.g., process restarted).

 For a reset, Prometheus adds: